Moliendo Café: Mina version

 In the same year, the song was recorded in the original language by Italian singer Mina.
 The song was a big success in Italy, spending six consecutive weeks at number one on the chart.

 Reception

-Aldo Dalla Vecchia, Mina's biographer, notes in his book "Mina for Beginners" that already at that time in the singer's career, any cover versions, Italian or foreign, inevitably become "Mina's songs" in the collective memory, and "Molendo Cafe" was no exception.
+Aldo Dalla Vecchia, Mina's biographer, notes in his book "Mina for Beginners" that already at that time in the singer's career, any cover versions, Italian or foreign, inevitably became "Mina's songs" in the collective memory, and "Molendo Café" was no exception.